thomazyazima/thomazyazima.github.io/week-2/8-your-website-solo-challenge/README.md

 - [Google Fonts](https://www.google.com/fonts) to consider fonts
 - [Logo Garden](http://www.graphicsprings.com/) to create your own logo

-You also may want to complete the bonus challenge, [Make a Mood Board](mood-board), to help you solidfy your design.
+You also may want to complete the bonus challenge, [Make a Mood Board](../12-BONUS-challenges/mood-board), to help you solidfy your design.

-## Release 4: Development
+## Release 2: Development

 #### Add Content using HTML
 Using your wireframes and design as references, add content to your index.html (as well as other) pages in your [USERNAME].github.io site using HTML.